tomjoht/learnapidoc/_docs/documenting_api_endpoints/docapis_doc_parameters.md

 However, with path parameters, the order *does* matter.
 If the parameter is part of the actual endpoint (not added after the query string), you usually describe this value in the description of the endpoint itself.

-## Request body parameters {#request_body_parameters}
+## Request bodies {#request_bodies}

 Frequently, with POST requests (where you're creating something), you submit a JSON object in the request body.
-This is known as a request body parameter, and the format is usually JSON.
+This is known as a request body, and the format is usually JSON.
 This JSON object may be a lengthy list of key-value pairs with multiple levels of nesting.

 For example, the endpoint may be something simple, such as `/surfreport/{beachId}`.
 But in the body of the request, you might include a JSON object with many key-value pairs, like this: